 Justice Vivian Bose = Indian father, English mother, American wife.]

 “In E.P.
 Royappa, (1974) 4 SCC 3 Supreme Court decoupled arbitrariness from reasonable classification, and set it up as a free-standing Article 14 test for testing the validity of Executive Action:

 Equality is a dynamic concept with many aspect and dimensions and it cannot be ‘cribbed cabined and confined’ [sic] within traditional and doctrinaire limits… equality is antithetic to arbitrariness.”

 [Hon’ble Justice Dr. D.Y.
 Chandrachud’s son Dr. Abhinav Chandrachud quoted the emboldened phrase, with special interest, on 05.06.2013.
 I quoted Dr. Abhinav Chandrachud and E.P.
 Royappa on 13.08.2018; 31.08.2017.]

 “The clash between Chief Justice Ray on the one hand and Justices Khanna and Beg on the other set the stage for the concurring opinions of Justices Mathew and Krishna Iyer, which advanced a new and transformative vision of equality [N.M.
 Thomas, (1976) 2 SCC 310].”

-[While Mathew Arnold’s description of Percy Bysshe Shelley as “a beautiful but ineffectual angel, beating in the void his luminous wings in vain” is inaccurate and foolish, GB’s description of Justice Khanna’s Dissent could not be any closer to truth.
+[While Mathew Arnold’s description of Percy Bysshe Shelley as “a beautiful but ineffectual angel, beating in the void his luminous wings in vain” is inaccurate; GB’s description of Justice Khanna’s dissent could not be any closer to truth.